 The form and design concept of Dickens Heath is of a new village surrounded by Green Belt with no part more than 800 m / 10 mins walk from village centre - Site BL1a housing proposals are beyond this circle.
 The design concept by John Simpson 1990-1995 is of a complete settlement without provision for any extension except to south (Braggs Farm Lane - now built).
-Site BL1a undermines this concept.
+Site BL1a undermines this concept and would be an excrescence to the Village.
 There are established boundaries - canal to east and north, and the line of woodland (Ancient woodland, LNR) on the north-west side and, as identified in the Landscape Assessment of January 2019 a strong landscape boundary to the west.